wwt9829/csc842-apisec/README.md

 * **Standard user** `chad` instead of root user for accessing the medium challenge, with restrictions:
   * *No grep* to prevent grepping for the flag components without attempting to solve the challenge
   * *Root-owned .bashrc* to ensure the user doesn't accidentally delete the logging components in the file
-* **`secret-tool` C application** since standard users cannot access the system keystore by default and the sticky bit doesn't function for Bash scripts
+* **`secret-tool` C application** since standard users cannot access the system keystore by default and the [sticky bit](https://www.redhat.com/en/blog/suid-sgid-sticky-bit) doesn't function to allow Bash scripts to be run as root by other users
 * **Logging to Graylog** via `rsyslog`, reporting the SSH IP address, working directory, and command ran for each interaction
 * **SSH banner** with a welcome message and reminders of the CTF rules